brunch/todos/README.md

 # Todos

 This is a rewrite of Todos (Backbone's example application).
 We rewrote it to provide a simple and complete brunch example.
-This example also contains a test suite using [QUnit](http://docs.jquery.com/Qunit).
 Special thanks to [Jérôme Gravel-Niquet](http://jgn.me/) for his groundwork.

 ## App Structure